T-Patricia/T-Patricia/README.md

 ## Rapidfire

-- 🌱 I’m currently on a frontend career path on Scrimba, focused on mastering HTML and CSS to solidify my foundation.
+- 🌱 I’m currently on a frontend career path on Scrimba, focused on mastering HTML, CSS and JavaScript to solidify my foundation.

-- 🕶️ I'm preparing to dive into JavaScript soon, as the next step in my journey.
+- 🕶️ I'm preparing to dive into React soon, as the next step in my journey.

 - ⚡ I'm a design enthusiast who enjoys merging creativity with technology.
 In my free time, I love to experiment with DIY projects and crafting, which fuels my imagination and sharpens my eye for detail.